govhealth/PostpartumTOC/input/pagecontent/glossary.md

             <tr>
          <td>Antepartum Summary Note</td>
          <td>
             The aggregation of significant events, diagnoses, and plans of care derived from the visits over the course of the antepartum period.
 It is a summary of the most critical information antepartum care providers capture and share regarding the status of a patient’s pregnancy.
+[IHE Patient Care Coordination]
          </td>
       </tr>
               <tr>